Oisin003/AADS-Oisin-Gibson-L0017267-CA2/README.md

 - Least recently used items are at the **back** (before tail)
 - When cache is full, the LRU item (before tail) is evicted
 - Every access moves the item to the front

-### Reference
-Based on standard LRU Cache design pattern from GeeksforGeeks using HashMap + Doubly Linked List.

 ---